Skip to main content

 Summary

-Walkthrough of eCR Viewer MVP
+Walkthrough of eCR Viewer MVP.

 The challenge

-To reduce the burden of manual reporting on healthcare providers, the Association of Public Health Laboratories (APHL), the Council of State and Territorial Epidemiologists (CSTE), and the CDC established an automated way to send case report information from electronic health records (EHRs) to public health departments.
 This process, known as eCR, is intended to make disease reporting faster and easier by replacing manual case reports that are traditionally sent by mail, phone, and fax.
-It works like this: When data corresponding to a reportable condition (e.g., COVID-19) is entered into a patient’s EHR, a case report is automatically generated and sent to the appropriate public health agencies so they can record, track, and investigate individual cases.
+When data corresponding to a reportable condition (e.g., COVID-19) is entered into a patient’s EHR, a case report is automatically generated and sent to the appropriate public health agencies so they can record, track, and investigate individual cases.
 This automated approach has the potential to significantly streamline both the case ascertainment and case investigation process.

 You can just scroll on forever for some of these eCRs and never find what you’re looking for.